Rewards Credit Cards

 |HSBC Platinum Qantas Credit Card|

-Get 20,000 bonus QFF points.
+Scoop up 20,000 QFF points (condition apply).
 Earn up to 2 Qantas Frequent Flyer points per $1.
-2 Complimentary invitations to the Qantas Club lounge every year.
+2 x complimentary invitations to the Qantas Club lounge every year at no extra cost.
+Apply by 30 June 2014.

 |Westpac 55 Day Platinum Credit Card|